 (Optionally) an execution date-time, at which the Meter is to attempt activation.

 The DCC applies Critical Service Request processing, and sends a ‘Activate Firmware’ (CS06) Command to the Smart Meter.
 (Note that Smart Meters cannot activate a new Manufacturer Image without a valid CS06 Command).

+The Activate Firmware Service Request (SVR 11.3) is supported for SMETS1 devices, but additional processing is required by DCC in the case of a GSME being associated with a CH to inform the responsible Gas Supplier of the activation.
+For detailed information refer to DCC User Interface Specification Section 1.4.7.14.

+For SMETS2+ Devices:

 The Smart Meters receives and processes the CS06 Command.